Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 Crime is down in the cities Trump mentioned

-Trump cited "out of control" crime as the basis for his actions in D.C., even though violent crime reached a 30-year-low in 2024 and is down 26% from this time last year, according to data from D.C.'s Metropolitan Police.
+Trump cited "out of control" crime as the basis for his actions in D.C., even though violent crime reached a 30-year low in 2024 and is down 26% from this time last year, according to data from D.C.'s Metropolitan Police Department.

 "Now, if the priority is to show force in an American city, we know he can do that here," D.C.
 Mayor Muriel Bowser told MSNBC over the weekend.
 "But it won't be because there's a spike in crime."